TrashMob-eco/TrashMob/README.md

 1. Need content for Terms of Service
 1. Add Contact Us functionality
 1. Show events on the map
-1. Add My Dashboard with ability to add a new event, and view / update existing ones
 1. Get proper logo
 1. Figure out how to deploy to a production versus dev environment
 1. Fix Terms of Service accept popup